Online estate agents:

-We are not anti-non-high street estate agency services.
+We are not anti-online estate agents.

-Although we believe them to be a 2nd-class method of sale, they are a much-needed catalyst causing high street estate agents to raise their game.
+Although we believe them to be a 2nd-class method of house sale, they are a much-needed catalyst causing high street estate agents to raise their game.

 However, we do feel the PR tactic used by some in this sector is one that deliberately ‘dumbs down’ the house sale process, and tried to undermine / diminish the real benefits an ethical and experienced ‘full service local agent’ brings to the home selling and moving experience.

 We believe that causes damage to the health of the UK property market, which is something that should concern all stakeholders / property owners and aspiring property owners.